 Notes: FY03/25 will be a nine-month fiscal period due to the fiscal year-end change.
 As a result, Yo'r comparisons for 2H and full-year results are not available.
 Any differences between figures in the table and those in company data are due to rounding.

-FY03/25 (nine-month) company forecast
+FY03/26 company forecast